HappyPeng2x/JRomkan/README.md

 # JRomkan

+JRomkan is a Java library to convert Romaji to Hiragana, Katakana and vice-versa.

-JRomkan is a Java port of [python-romkan](https://github.com/soimort/python-romkan) from Mort Yao, itself the Pythonic port of [Ruby/Romkan](http://0xcc.net/ruby-romkan/index.html.en), originally authored by Satoru Takabayashi and [originally ported](http://lilyx.net/python-romkan/) by Masato Hagiwara.
+It is a port of [python-romkan](https://github.com/soimort/python-romkan) from Mort Yao, itself the Pythonic port of [Ruby/Romkan](http://0xcc.net/ruby-romkan/index.html.en), originally authored by Satoru Takabayashi and [originally ported](http://lilyx.net/python-romkan/) by Masato Hagiwara.

 Its main destination will be to be used in [Sumatora Dictionary](https://github.com/HappyPeng2x/SumatoraDictionary), an offline free software Japanese dictionary for Android.